karlgodtliebsen/kafka-playground/README.md

-Integration of .NET for Apache® Spark™ (The .NET for Apache Spark project is part of the .NET Foundation.)
+Integration of .NET for ApacheÂ® Sparkâ„¢ (The .NET for Apache Spark project is part of the .NET Foundation.)

 Must read: